View courses in

 SAR HS 585: Medical Nutrition Therapy II

-Undergraduate Prerequisites: SAR HS 584; Limited to nutrition majors, or with consent of instructor.
+Undergraduate Prerequisites: SAR HS 584; Limited to nutrition majors in the dietetics track.

 This course is a continuation of SARHS584.
 This course focuses on medical nutrition therapy for various disease states, including gastrointestinal disease, kidney disease, cancer, AIDS, cystic fibrosis, and inborn errors of metabolism.
 This course also covers the metabolic response to trauma and critical illness and the importance of nutritional therapy in these states.
 The use of parenteral and enteral nutrition, intravenous catheters, and feeding tubes will be covered.
 Diet and drug interactions as well as alternative medicine and herbal therapy will be discussed.
 Students will use case studies to learn to apply their knowledge of nutrition care to the treatment of patients with various diseases.
 4 credits, 2nd semester